mwvgroup/Photometric-Classification/README.md

 - Determine what K-correction was used in the published SDSS fit results and improve the quality of fits with large chi-squared compared to published results.

-- SDSS did not perform didicated work to identify peculiar outliers and only flagged 10, 4 of which are flagged as 91bg like.
-This is not enough information to perform a figure of merit calculation.
-Furthermore, there was no such effort performed for DES.
-This means an external list or study must be identified.
+- Perform a figure of merit calculation to identify classification boundaries.

 ## Directory Overview and File Lists